umpire-3/Tic-tac-toe/README.md

 # Tic-tac-toe
 It is actually m,n,k-game where m=n

+How to run:
-*You should install pygame on your system to run it
+* You should install pygame on your system to run it (use "pip install pygame" command for example)
+* Run with python 3.x